naimo84/node-red-alexa-home-skill-v3-web/docs/getting-started.rst

 ################
 If you don't already have Node-RED running in your environment I'd highly recommend using the Docker images available here: `https://hub.docker.com/r/nodered/node-red <https://hub.docker.com/r/nodered/node-red>`_

-Install Docker CE using the commands/ process outlined here: `https://node-red-smart-home-control.readthedocs.io/en/development-cleanup/deploy-your-own.html#install-docker-ce <https://node-red-smart-home-control.readthedocs.io/en/development-cleanup/deploy-your-own.html#install-docker-ce>`_
+Install Docker CE using the commands/ process outlined `here. </deploy-your-own.html#install-docker-ce>`_

 Create the Node-RED Docker container using the following commands::